jtneal/rkt-tech-con-2021/DEMO.md

 Alright, here is our shell.
 As you can see, it is simply a list of links to each of the micro frontends.
 If I click Locations, you can see the locations micro frontend loads.
 If I click Menu, the menu micro frontend loads.
 From there, I can view the breakfast, lunch, and dinner pages as well.
-Notice in the URl bar here, everything after menu is owned by this micro frontend.
-It has complete control from this poin tand can have as many routes and nested children as it wants.
+Notice in the URL bar here, everything after menu is owned by this micro frontend.
+It has complete control from this point and can have as many routes and nested children as it wants.
 And, of course, if I click Order, that micro frontend appears as well.

 Now, let's go back to the home page because I want to show you a few more things.
 You'll see here that we are loading 3 `remoteEntry.js` files, one for each micro frontend.
-Shouldn't we be lazy loading these?
+Now, you might be thinking, Jason, shouldn't we be lazy loading these?
 Well, not exactly.
-Loading these upfront is important in order to facilitate shared dependency negotation.
+Loading these upfront is important in order to facilitate the shared dependency negotation.
 Without this, we wouldn't be able to share dependencies and bundle sizes would grow out of control.

 This could be a concern if you want to have a micro frontend architecture that is composed of hundreds of smaller fragments.
 If that is the case, I'd encourage